tannerhelland/PhotoDemon/README.md

 ### What doesn't PhotoDemon do?

+* PhotoDemon does not support layers, but layer support is actively being developed as of January 2014.
 * PhotoDemon does not provide any on-canvas painting tools.
-These are on the roadmap, but they have not been added... yet.
+These are on the roadmap, but work on them has been postponed in favor of layers.
-* PhotoDemon does not provide advanced color management (ICC profiles).
-More specifically, it ignores embedded ICC profiles.
-Even MORE specifically, it relies on DIB sections via the Windows GDI, which default to the sRGB space - see http://technet.microsoft.com/en-us/query/ms536845
 * PhotoDemon (probably) does not run on non-Windows operating systems.
 Wine (http://www.winehq.org/) finally added full DIB support in March 2012.
 Because PhotoDemon relies heavily on DIB sections, it may work on OSX, Linux, BSD, Solaris or Maemo systems with Wine v1.4 or later.

 ### How can I get involved?